Undergraduate BGJI Application Information

 Those selected as finalists will be required to audition in person.
-The institute's admissions panel will include renowned jazz artists and educators as well as the BGJI administration.
+The BGJI admissions panel includes renowned jazz artists and educators as well as the BGJI administration.

-You must submit your essay, mp3s, and supporting material by the deadline.
-The program is open only to Berklee students, and new applicants' principal instruments should be from one of the following categories: piano, voice, guitar, saxophone, bass, brass, percussion, and hand percussion.
-Students who play nontraditional instruments—or region-specific instruments from around the world—are also encouraged to apply.
+The program is open only to Berklee students.
+New applicants' principal instruments should generally be from one of the following categories: piano, voice, guitar, saxophone, bass, brass, percussion, or hand percussion.
+However, students who play nontraditional instruments or region-specific instruments from around the world are also encouraged to apply.

-The audition will be approximately 20-30 minutes and will consist of playing in an ensemble setting.
-Candidates will be asked to sight-read tunes in different jazz styles, demonstrating musicianship, creativity, and ear training through improvisation and ensemble interplay.
+If you are selected to audition for the BGJI, the audition will last approximately 20–30 minutes and will consist of playing in an ensemble setting.
+Candidates will be asked to sight-read tunes in different jazz styles, demonstrating musicianship, creativity, and ear training proficiency through improvisation and ensemble interplay.

 The first audition tune will be selected from the following standards: